October 9, 2024

 Understanding Product Lifecycle Support for Microsoft Dynamics GP

 The Microsoft Dynamics GP support you receive depends on the version of your instance.
+The more current your GP version, the longer you can rely on Microsoft support.
 Therefore, it’s important to understand your support agreement and the support lifecycle for the version of Dynamics you are using.

 Timeline- GP